alecjmaly/slae86/slae86/project6/README.md

 # Shellstorm

-My polymorphic code for #1 and #2 are shorter in length than the original.
+My polymorphic code for #1 and #2 are shorter in length than the original.<br>
 #3 is also shorter, however, the original is meant to be obfuscated and I removed that obfuscation, so it doesn't really count.

 1. [read_passwd](./1_read_passwd.md)